-If your child has a medical need then an appropriate care plan will be compiled with support from the school nursing team and in consultation with parents/carers.
+If your child has a medical need then an appropriate care plan will be compiled with support from medical professionals and in consultation with parents/carers.
 These will be shared with all staff who are involved with your child.

-When necessary, staff will receive specific training, usually from the school nursing team, to meet your child's individual needs e.g. Epipen training.
+When necessary, staff will receive specific training, usually from the school nursing team, to meet your child's individual needs.